whackengine/sdk/todo/tree/directives.md

 - [x] Alpha
 - [ ] Beta
   - [x] 1.
-Resolve the class inheritance (which class it extends) (CONDITION: in case it is "unresolved" yet).
+Resolve the class inheritance.
-    - [ ] If the extended class is marked final then report a verify error.
-    - [ ] Ensure the inheritance is not circular.
-    - [ ] Add class as known subclass of the extended class except for Object.
   - [ ] 2.
 (GUARD: do not double this step) Resolve the interface implements list, contributing to the list of implemented interfaces of the class; but DEFER ONLY AT THE FINAL STEP if necessary..
   - [ ] 3.
 If `is_options_class()` is true and the class is not a direct subclass of `Object` (but DEFER ONLY AT THE FINAL STEP if necessary if failing to retrieve Object), then report a verify error and call `set_is_options_class(false)`.
   - [ ] 4.
 (GUARD: do not double this step) Given all present `[Event]` meta-data